This scheme allows you to split one payment into several payments using the existing methods of sending payouts and receiving payments.

 - Create the payment session:

-- Obtain the token to work with the widget: it should have the identifier of the payment session created at the previous step.
+- We have: token to work with the widget: it should have the identifier of the payment session created at the previous step.

 - Call the payment form widget and show it to the payer.